tpwres/teczki-polskiego-wrestlingu/content/a/polish-wrestling-chants.md

 ## Songs

-* _Panie, któryś stanął nad brzegiem_: this is [Barka](https://en.wikipedia.org/wiki/Lord,_You_Have_Come_to_the_Lakeshore), a religious song that was especially liked by the Polish Pope John Paul&nbsp;II.
+* _Pan kiedyś stanął nad brzegiem_: this is [Barka](https://en.wikipedia.org/wiki/Lord,_You_Have_Come_to_the_Lakeshore), a religious song that was especially liked by the Polish Pope John Paul&nbsp;II.
 Fans may start to randomly sing it at 21:37 (9:37&nbsp;PM), the exact hour of his death.
 It is not in the Pope's memory, however, but rather the opposite - mocking his cult deeply enshrined in Polish Catholicism.
   Sometimes also sang for [Greg](@/w/greg.md) of [Kombat Pro Wrestling](@/o/kpw.md) in his Pope of Polish Wrestling gimmick - which he seemed to enjoy.
 * _Mam tak samo jak ty_: [Sen o Warszawie](https://www.youtube.com/watch?v=ePNUSmH3dMI) by Czesław Niemen, sometimes sang before [PpW](@/o/ppw.md) shows begin.